myklst/terraform-provider-st-cdnetworks/docs/resources/http_header_config.md

 #header{XXX} : to get the value in the HTTP header of the request, such as #header{user-agent}, is to get the user-agent value in the header

 #cookie{XXX} : get the value in the cookie, such as #cookie{account}, is to get the value of the account set in the cookie
+- `override` (Boolean) If set to true, creates a new header or overwrite the existing header value.
+If set to false, appends a new header.
+Only applies to these two directions, cache2origin and cache2visitor.
 - `path_pattern` (String) The url matching mode supports fuzzy regularization.
 If all matches, the input parameters can be configured as: *
 - `request_header` (String) Match request header, header values support regular, header and header values separated by Spaces, e.g. : Range bytes=[0-9]{9,}
 - `request_method` (String) The matching request method, the optional values are: GET, POST, PUT, HEAD, DELETE, OPTIONS, separate by semicolons.